maikeru/Adventure/README.md

 Adventure Game in Ruby
 ======================
+Started as an exercise for learning Ruby during the Nishiwaki.rb/Higashi-Nada.rb first meeting.

 To Do
 -----
-* Add movement between rooms
 * Load game data from a file
 * Save current game state to a file
-* Implement conditions
+* Implement custom actions

 Room